retifrav/rclone-rc-web-gui/README.md

 #### Sync command isn't supported

 The [sync/sync](https://rclone.org/rc/#sync-sync) command support isn't implemented, and [that is intentional](https://github.com/retifrav/rclone-rc-web-gui/issues/10).

-Comparing to moving/deleting, the syncing operation is a weapon of mass destruction and can cause severe data loss, so I decided not to have it available in the GUI.
+Comparing to moving/deleting, the syncing operation is a weapon of mass destruction and can cause severe data loss, so I decided not to have it available in the UI.
 Adding support for it is likely to be very trivial, so you most probably will be able to do it yourself, but don't send it as a pull request to this repository as it will be rejected.

 ### An example use-case